 Black Friday is probably the most hyped shopping day of the year.
 This year is expected to break records left and right.
-According to Finder.com, Americans are expected to drop $90.14 billion this year.
-That’s a lot of discounted TVs.
+According to Finder.com, Americans are expected to drop $87 billion this year between Black Friday and Cyber Monday.
+A whopping 86% of Americans are planning to shop on one of those days.

 Is Black Friday the best day of the year to shop for deals?